-Study suggests women have higher risk of hip implant failureFebruary 19th, 2013 in Surgery /
+Study suggests women have higher risk of hip implant failureFebruary 19, 2013 in Medicine & Health / Surgery

 Women appear to have a higher risk of implant failure than men following total hip replacement after considering patient-, surgery-, surgeon-, volume- and implant-specific risk factors, according to a report published Online First by JAMA Internal Medicine, a JAMA Network publication.